JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-predictability.md

 object JsonNull: JsonElement
 ```

-This approach helps you to avoid mistakes on both the library and client side.
+This approach helps you avoid mistakes on both the library and client side.

 The key benefit of using sealed classes comes into play when you use them in a `when` expression.
 If it's possible
 to verify that the statement covers all cases, you don't need to add an `else` clause to the statement: